Perlkonig/grav-plugin-graveyard/README.md

     /your/site/grav/user/plugins/graveyard

-> NOTE: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav) and the [Error](https://github.com/getgrav/grav-plugin-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) to operate.
+> NOTE: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav) and the [Error](https://github.com/getgrav/grav-plugin-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) plugins to operate.

 ## Usage

 The plugin works automatically once enabled.
 All you have to do is maintain the list of intentionally deleted routes.

 To render the the error page, it first checks to see if you have the [Error](https://github.com/getgrav/grav-plugin-error) plugin configured for 410s.
 If so, it will render what you have there.
 Otherwise it will use the built-in page and text.
 To customize, follow the instructions for the the [Error](https://github.com/getgrav/grav-plugin-error) plugin to create your custom page.
 You can use this plugin's `pages/graveyard.md` as a base.